jay/curl_google_oauth/README.md

 bearer.cfg contains the bearer token formatted as curl configuration option [`--oauth2-bearer <token>`](https://curl.se/docs/manpage.html#--oauth2-bearer).
-You can pass it to curl as a configuration file, eg curl -K bearer.cfg, to use the bearer token with Google's REST API.
+You can pass it to curl as a configuration file, eg curl -K bearer.cfg, to use the bearer token with Google's REST API. bearer-new.pl and bearer-refresh.pl create this file.

-bearer-new.pl and bearer-refresh.pl create this file.
-Typically you would run bearer-refresh.pl so that the bearer token can be updated first if necessary, then run curl.
+Typically before running curl you would run bearer-refresh.pl so that if the bearer token has expired or is about to expire it can be updated first.

 ## credential.txt